AshMartian/ComfyUI-DirGir/README.md

 ![Loopy Demo](docs/Loopy_Demo.gif)

 Regex Usage
+- The problem with using `LoadImagesFromPath` is it's own built in directory filtering and index logic.
+DIR Loopy Dir will output filtered indexes that don't always align (especially with regex).
+- Using `GIT Image Nabber` we can reliably load images from a direct path.
 ![Loopy Regex Demo](docs/Loopy_Regex_Demo.gif)

 ![Muffin](docs/GIR_muffin.webp)

 \*GIR Happy dance is not a real node, open an Issue to request it!

 \*\*MacOS Works great on first directory selection, but on subsequent selections the directory browser is behind web browser.
 Not an issue on Windows.